hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 font: serif
 tags: [water, hydration, dehydration, self help, water intake, drinking water]

-excerpt: "But even after knowing why it's necessary to drink enough water, almost 90% of us fail to drink the recommended amount of water enough water.
-And not only we miss the recommended amoount of water intake, we miss it by a significant margin."
+excerpt: "But even after knowing why it's necessary to drink enough water, almost 90% of us fail to drink the recommended amount of water.
+And not only we miss the recommended amount of water intake, we miss it by a significant margin."

 header:
   image: /assets/images/post_images/drinking-water.jpg